zzzprojects/learn-orm/tutorials/dapper-extensions/read-data.md

 The `GetList` extension method enables you to retrieve data from the database and populate data in your object model.

-It also provides a `Get` method to retrieve a single record as shown below.
+It also provides a `Get` method to retrieve a single record, as shown below.

 ```csharp
 private static Author GetAuthor(int id)